Qutoutiao (NASDAQ:QTT) Issues Q2 2021 Earnings Guidance

 Qutoutiao (NASDAQ:QTT) updated its second quarter 2021 earnings guidance on Tuesday.
 The company provided EPS guidance of $- for the period.
 The company issued revenue guidance of $175.52 million-183.16 million, compared to the consensus revenue estimate of $221.05 million.

-Separately, Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell downgraded shares of Qutoutiao from a buy rating to a neutral rating in a research report on Wednesday, June 2nd.
+Separately, Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell lowered Qutoutiao from a buy rating to a neutral rating in a research report on Wednesday, June 2nd.

 Qutoutiao Inc operates mobile platforms for the distribution, consumption, and sharing of light entertainment content in the People's Republic of China.
 The company operates Qutoutiao, a mobile application that aggregates articles and videos from content providers and presents real-time customized feeds to users; and Quduopai mobile application, as well as provides online data processing and transaction processing services.